 If you happen to be a Jewish quilter, or are a quilter with Jewish friends, you may already know that there are lots of Chanukah fabrics out there.
 It's harder to find Passover fabric, and forget about Rosh Hashanah, or - what a concept! - Yom Kippur.
-(Hmmm, the latter may include all fabrics that make you feel guilty, but lack food?)
+(Atonement fabric?)

 Many Chanukah fabrics involve dreidels.
 As a result, Jewishly-interested quilters have waaaayyy too many dreidels.
 We're always looking for ways to use them up.

-Super-quilter Cheryl Lynch did a brilliant job reducing her Chanukah fabric stash by making fabric-intensive table runners, here.
+Super-quilter Cheryl Lynch did a brilliant job reducing her stash by making fabric-intensive table runners, here.
 The blues look so wonderful together.

 Above and below are some fabric postcards I made for an online exchange a few years ago.
 It was not only a lot of fun, but also a tremendous dreidel-reduction opportunity.

 I started by making a large background of crazy-pieced Chanukah fabrics.
 Once all the pieces were joined, I painted them with a translucent Setacolor blue paint, so they all became a similar dark blue tone.

 Then I cut the backgrounds into postcard sized pieces - just a little larger than 4" x 6"